perrochon/simple-bedrock-script/README.md

 # 1. Install Bedrock Server
 This is pretty well documented elsewhere.
 Continue here once you have the server running and can connect to it from a mobile device.

+Things to look out for in the `server.properties` file

+    # Make it easy to debug stuff
+    allow-cheats=true
+    gamemode=creative
+    online-mode=false

+    # We will need this for add-ons
+    texturepack-required=true

 # 2. Introducing add-ons to Bedrock Server